-NFR Chemical Industy Description Emissions reported 2B1 Ammonia production There has been no ammo onia production in Finland since 1993.
-Not Occuring afte 1992 2B2 Nitric acid production Three nitric acid plants, a fourth was closed down in 1992.
-In 2004 a new plant replaced an older plant, which was closed down in 2005.
-Other chemical industry 040401 Sulfuric acid 040406 Ammonium phosphate 040407 NPK fertilisers - 040410 Titanium dioxide - 040413 Chlorine production 040414 Phosphate fertilizers 040416 Other Calcium Carbonate manufacturing 040416 Other Silicon wafer manufacturing 040416 Other Production of oxygen, nitrogen and hydrogen 040416 Other Al- and Fe-chemicals manufacturing Manufacturing of ion exchange and chromatographic - 040416 Other resins and special polymers 040416 Other Pigments manufacturing 040416 Other Manufacturing of explosives 040416 Other Fertilizer manufacturing 1 040416 Other Manufacturing of cobolt based special chemicals - 040416 Other Hydrogenperoxide plant NOx, NMVOC, 040416 Other Manufacturing of natrium silicate SOx, 040416 Other Potassium sulphate manufacturing NH3, 040416 Other Formic acid and hydrogen peroxide manufacturing TSP, 040416 Other Manufacturing of viscose staple fibres and by-products PM10, 0040 040501 Ethylene ······································ PM2.5, 2B10a 040506 Polyethylene Low Density BC, Pb, Hg, Cr, 040507 Polyethylene High Density Cu, Ni, Zn, 040509 Polypropylene PCDD/F, HCB, 040511 Polystyrene PCB, PAH-4 040512 Styrene butadiene 040513 Styrene-butadiene latex - 040527 Other (phytosanitary,) Entzyme production 040527 Other (phytosanitary,) Manufacturing of techno-chemical products - 040527 Other (phytosanitary,) Manufacturing of benzene, cumene and phenols 1 040527 Other (phytosanitary,) Drag reducing additive production 1 040527 Other (phytosanitary,) Manufacturing of organic base chemicals 1 040527 Other (phytosanitary,) Manufacturing of tall oil 1 040527 Other (phytosanitary,) Manufacturing of organic fine chemicals 1 040527 Other (phytosanitary,) Manufacturing of pharmaceuticals 1 040527 Other (phytosanitary,) Manufacturing of titanium dioxide pigments 1 040527 Other (phytosanitary,) Manufacturing of lignosulphonate products 1 040527 Cleaning of solvents and manufacturing of solvent 040527 Other (phytosanitary,) Manufacturing of biocides and other agricultural chemicals 040527 Other (phytosanitary,) Manufacturing of carboxymethylcellulose 1 2B10b Storage, handling and transport of chemical products es, storage and handling of phosphates.
-NMVOC, TSP, PM 10 , PM {2.5}
+NFR Chemical Industy Description Emissions reported

+2B1 Ammonia production There has been no ammo There has been no ammonia production in Finland since 1993.

+2B2 Nitric acid production Three nitric acid plants, a replaced an older plant, w NOx

+Other chemical industry

+040401 Sulfuric acid

+040406 Ammonium phosphate

+040407 NPK fertilisers

+040410 Titanium dioxide

+040413 Chlorine production

+040414 Phosphate fertilizers

+040416 Other Calcium Carbonate manufacturing

+040416 Other Silicon wafer manufacturing

+040416 Other Production of oxygen, nitrogen and hydrogen

+040416 Other Al- and Fe-chemicals manufacturing

+040416 Other Manufacturing of ion exchange and chromatographic

+040416 Other Pigments manufacturing

+040416 Other Manufacturing of explosives

+040416 Other Fertilizer manufacturing

+040416 040416 040416 NOx, NMVOC,

+Other Hydrogenperoxide plant SOx,

+Other Manufacturing of natrium silicate NH3,

+040416 Other Potassium sulphate manufacturing TSP,

+/ - 040416 Other Formic acid and hydrogen peroxide manufacturing PM10,

+2B10a 040416 Other Manufacturing of viscose staple fibres and by-products PM2.5,

+040501 Ethylene BC, Pb,

+040506 Polyethylene Low Hg, Cr,

+040507 Polyethylene High Cu,

+040509 Polypropylene Ni, Zn,

+040511 Polystyrene PCDD/F, HCB,

+040512 Styrene butadiene -

+040513 Styrene-butadiene latex

+040527 Other (phytosanitary,) Entzyme production -

+040527 Other (phytosanitary,) Manufacturing of techno-chemical products -

+040527 Other (phytosanitary,) Manufacturing of benzene, cumene and phenols

+040527 Other (phytosanitary,) Drag reducing additive production

+040527 Manufacturing of organic base chemicals -

+040527 Other (phytosanitary,) Manufacturing of tall oil -

+040527 Other (phytosanitary,) Manufacturing of organic fine chemicals -

+040527 Other (phytosanitary,) Manufacturing of pharmaceuticals -

+040527 040527 Other (phytosanitary,) Manufacturing of titanium dioxide pigments -

+040527 Other (phytosanitary,) Manufacturing of lignosulphonate products Cleaning of solvents and manufacturing of solvent 4

+040527 Other (phytosanitary,) 4

+040527 Other (phytosanitary,) Other (phytosanitary,) Manufacturing of biocides and other agricultural Manufacturing of carboxymethylcellulose 4

+2B10b Storage, handling and other (phytosanitary,) NMVOC, TSP,

+transport of chemical products Chemical and fuel storage Chemical and fuel storages, storage and handling of phosphates.

-Emissions of those plants that report their emissions to the supervising authorities3 according to the monitoring requirements in the environmental permits are in most cases reported as aggregated for the whole plant and not by individual processes.
-It has not been possible to make a complete split between emissions from fuel based and non-fuel based sources in the air emissions inventory system.
+Emissions of those plants that report their emissions to the supervising authorities according to the monitoring requirements in the environmental permits are in most cases reported as aggregated for the whole plant and not by individual processes.
+It has not been possible to make a complete split between emissions from fuel based and non-fuel-based sources in the air emissions inventory system.
 In cases where it has been possible to separate fuel combustion emissions from process emissions, these are reported separately under NFR 2B categories.
-For those plants that report only total emissions, the split is based on the default emissions calculated on basis of fuel consumption which is subtracted from the emissions reported by the plants, and reported under the NFR 1A2c.
+For those plants that report only total emissions, the split is based on the default emissions calculated on basis of fuel consumption which is subtracted from the emissions reported by the plants and then reported under the NFR 1A2c.
 In case it has not been possible to make a split between energy and process related emissions, all emissions are reported under NFR 1A2c.